appfolio/shields_up/README.md

 ```

 - ShieldsUp::Parameter type only allows three operations: [], permit and require.
-- You can only use symbols to access variables.<br>
+- You can use symbols or strings to access variables.<br>

 ##Example:<br>
 ```